Ocala National Forest is full of fun: Springs, hikes, camping and more

 Salt Springs Run dumps its mineral-infused water into Lake George, second-largest lake in Florida and part of the St. John’s River system.
 If you’ve paddled this far, then you should paddle a little further north into Salt Springs Cove and enjoy its magnificent shoreline.

 Like Juniper Springs and Salt Springs, the Alexander Springs Run is also an attractive destination for paddlers.
 The launch is just below the springhead, which is roped off for swimmers.
-The concessionaire rents canoes and kayaks, and they provide a shuttle service for those who bring their own boats.
-The take-out is seven miles below the launch point.
+Alexander is an easy two-to-four-hour paddle with abundant birds and wildlife.
+The paddle trail is in full sun and is an out-and-back paddle trip.

 All three springs have concessions where you can rent canoes and kayaks.